 In the strictest sense, money can buy happiness.
-Having enough cash means you don’t have to choose between heating and eating, or to beg the landlord to give you another week to come up with the rest of the rent.
-When your car breaks down you can fix it; if your kid gets strep throat you can pay for the antibiotic.
+Having enough cash means you don’t have to choose between heating and eating, or beg the landlord to give you another week to come up with the rest of the rent.
+When your car breaks down you can fix it; if your kid gets strep throat you can pay for the antibiotics.

 “All you have to do is go stand outside with no coat, no shoes, nowhere to go and hungry, and in about five minutes you go, ‘Wow, money would make me happier,'” said the psychology professor and author of “Stumbling On Happiness.”

 “So money is obviously related to happiness, but its relationship is intricate and complex.”

 You don’t necessarily need loads of lucre to be happy; in fact, there seems to be a point of diminishing returns.
 A Princeton University study from a few years back indicates the magic number is $75,000.

 The lower a person’s annual income falls below that benchmark, the more unhappy the person feels.
 Yet no matter how much more than $75,000 people earn, they do not report greater feelings of happiness.

 To be clear: The study is not saying that higher salaries won’t improve your life.
 Instead, it suggests that after $75,000 a person’s emotional equilibrium is more affected by factors such as “temperament and life circumstances.”